-In accordance with Government Auditing Standards, we have also issued a report dated November 14, 2011 on our consideration of the Mt.
+In accordance with Government Auditing Standards, we have also issued a report dated December 18, 2012 on our consideration of the Mt.
 San Antonio Community College District's internal control over the Bond Construction Fund financial reporting and our test of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over the Bond Construction Fund financial reporting or on compliance.
+The purpose of that report is to describe the scope of our testing of internal control over the Bond Construction Fund financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over the Bond Construction Fund financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.

-Vicenti, LLOYD & STUTZMAN LLP
+VICENTI, LLOYD & STUTZMAN LLP